- Trek on lesser-visited trails in the spectacular high Himalaya

 |Day 11||Trek from Chhepka to Juphal (8,120 ft / 2,475 m)||Juphal|

 |Day 12||Fly to Nepalgunj & Connect to Kathmandu||Kathmandu|

 Day 1: Arrive in Kathmandu

-After breakfast, you'll be picked up for a full-day cultural tour of the Kathmandu Valley.
+This morning, you'll be picked up for a full-day cultural tour of the Kathmandu Valley.
 Spend the day at three sacred sites: Swayambhunath Stupa, Pashupatinath Temple, and Patan Durbar Square.

-Day 3: Fly from Kathmandu to Nepalgunj
+Day 3: Explore the Thamel District, Fly to Nepalgunj

 In the morning, walk through the streets of Thamel while your specialists arrange your trekking permits, then collect your documents and head to the domestic terminal of Kathmandu's Tribhuvan Airport.
 From Kathmandu, you'll fly west to Nepalgunj, a border town on the Terai close to India and Bardia National Park.